ElektraInitiative/libelektra/doc/decisions/cmake_spec.md

 ## Constraints

-- full default resolver need to be different than other default resolver for testing
+- full default resolver need to be different from other default resolver for testing
 - there is no standard resolver, they always should state their configuration

 ## Assumptions

-- keep it not too difficult too configure, even though most people will go for the defaults
+- keep it not too difficult to configure, even though most people will go for the defaults

 ## Considered Alternatives